Skip to content

 • and just 4% of candidates get it the same day

-Since the average recruitment process often takes way longer than human resources or job-seekers would like, speeding up your response time can give you a BIG advantage over the competition in terms of candidate experience.
+Since the average recruitment process often takes way longer than human resources or job-seekers would like, speeding up your response time can give you a big advantage over the competition in terms of candidate experience.

-Tip: Skills assessments can help employers automate the screening process and provide instant feedback to candidates!
+Skills assessments can help employers automate the screening process and provide instant feedback to candidates!

 7. Personalize your letter